conoroshea1996/elderJsTest/src/routes/blog/recruiting-strategy-planning-q4.md

 ---
 title: "Planning for Q4.
 What's your recruiting strategy going to be?"
-date: "2016-09-06"
+date: '2016-09-06'
 categories:
-  - "recruiting-strategy"
+  - 'recruiting-strategy'
 tags:
-  - "recruiting-strategy"
+  - 'recruiting-strategy'
-slug: "recruiting-strategy-planning-q4"
+slug: 'recruiting-strategy-planning-q4'
-seoTitle: "Planning for Q4 and your recruiting strategy"
+seoTitle: 'Planning for Q4 and your recruiting strategy'
-seoDescription: "You’ve got hiring software, you’ve got a diverse team and you’ve got your budget for Q4.
-But, what next for your recruiting strategy?"
+seoDescription: 'You’ve got hiring software, you’ve got a diverse team and you’ve got your budget for Q4.
+But, what next for your recruiting strategy?'
-author: "Orla-Hodnett"
+author: 'Orla-Hodnett'
-coverImage: "/images/q4-e1473157449145.jpg"
+coverImage: '/images/q4-e1473157449145.jpg'
 ---

 The first day back to work after a holiday is always a challenge.
 You have dozens of emails to get through, you learn that you’ve missed out on two pizza Fridays and you’ve been assigned projects while you were away.